 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Malwarebytes.

-Irrelevant and/or dubious emails should not be opened, especially any attachments or links present in them - as that can result in a malware infection.
-It is recommended to only use official and trustworthy download sources.
-Additionally, all products must be activated and updated using functions/tools provided by legitimate developers.
-Since illegal activation tools ("cracks") and third party updaters commonly proliferate malicious programs.
-To ensure device integrity and user safety, it is especially important to have a reputable anti-virus/anti-spyware installed.
+Irrelevant or dubious emails should not be opened, especially those with any attachments or links present within them, as this can result in malware infection.
+You are advised to use only official and trustworthy download sources.
+Additionally, all products must be activated and updated using functions/tools provided by legitimate developers, since illegal activation tools ("cracks") and third party updaters commonly proliferate malicious programs.
+To ensure device integrity and user safety, it is especially important to have reputable anti-virus/anti-spyware installed.
 Furthermore, this software must be kept updated, used to run regular system scans and to remove detected/potential threats.
 If your computer is already infected with E-A-C, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in E-A-C's ransom note ("Decryption INFO.html"):
+Text presented in E-A-C ransom message ("Decryption INFO.html"):